 Catheter aspiration is accomplished by insertion of a small-bore (about 7 to 9 French) IV or pigtail catheter into the chest in the 2nd intercostal space at the midclavicular line.
 The catheter is attached to a 3-way stopcock and syringe.
 Air is withdrawn from the pleural space through the stopcock into the syringe and expelled into the room.
 The process is repeated until the lung re-expands or until 4 L of air are removed.
 If the lung expands, the catheter can be removed or kept in place attached to a one-way Heimlich valve (thus permitting ambulation), and the patient need not be hospitalized.
 If the lung does not expand, a chest tube should be inserted, and the patient should be hospitalized.
 Primary spontaneous pneumothoraces can also be managed initially with a chest tube attached to a water seal without or with suction.
 Patients with primary spontaneous pneumothoraces should also undergo smoking cessation counseling.

-Secondary and traumatic pneumothoraces are generally treated with tube thoracostomy (see Tube Thoracostomy).
+Secondary and traumatic pneumothoraces are generally treated with tube thoracostomy (see How to Do Tube Thoracostomy).
 Symptomatic patients with iatrogenic pneumothoraces are best managed initially with aspiration.